College of Liberal Arts

 Remember that in addition to the four areas you need two electives to complete the certificate, and two of your courses need to be upper division.

-Required Courses Offered in Spring 2025
+Required Courses Offered in Fall 2025

 *Please note that seats in all courses below are reserved for Jefferson Scholars*